rohityadav-sas/IOE-IOM-Notice-Alert-Bot/README.md

 ## Features

-- Fetches the latest exam result notices from the IOM website.
+- Fetches the latest exam result notices from the IOE and IOM website.
 - Compares the fetched notices with previously saved notices to identify new ones.
 - Sends the new notices directly to your Telegram account.
 - Welcomes users and offers the option to view previous notices.